project-repo/cagebreak/README.md

   * [ ] gpg --detach-sign -u keyid release_version.tar.gz
   * [ ] Upload archive and signature as build assets

-### Signing Key

-All releases are signed by at least one of the following collection of keys.

-  * E79F6D9E113529F4B1FFE4D5C4F974D70CEC2C5B
-  * 4739D329C9187A1C2795C20A02ABFDEC3A40545F

-Should we at any point retire a key, we will only replace it with keys signed by at least one of the above collection.

-Should we at any point have official mail addresses, their keys will be signed by a valid key noted above.

-The full public keys can be found in `keys/` along with any revocation certificates.

 ### Reproducible Builds